hoellin/eg/docs/notes_ABC/K562/recap_investigations_ABC_over_CRiFF.md

 Taking only coding genes, the full body of which is between 300 kbp and 2 Mbp, we obtain a total of 19323 genes.

-- *gnid_gname*: /work2/project/fragencode/data/species.bk/homo_sapiens/hg19.gencv19/homo_sapiens.gnid.gnname.tsv
+- *gnid_gname*: `/work2/project/fragencode/data/species.bk/homo_sapiens/hg19.gencv19/homo_sapiens.gnid.gnname.tsv` (private)

 required to create the expression table as counts as the RNA-seq TSV used contains Ensembl gene ids, not RefSeq gene names.

 #### **Blocklist**

-Provided by Fulco et al. https://github.com/Boyle-Lab/Blacklist/raw/master/lists/hg19-blacklist.v2.bed.gz
+Provided by Fulco et al. [https://github.com/Boyle-Lab/Blacklist/raw/master/lists/hg19-blacklist.v2.bed.gz](https://github.com/Boyle-Lab/Blacklist/raw/master/lists/hg19-blacklist.v2.bed.gz)

 It consists of regions described by their genomic loci, not gene names/ids.